benc-uk/smilr/README.md

 ### Development Server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-When running in non production mode, InMemoryDbService is used to provide a mock HTTP API and datastore, this will intercept all HTTP calls made by the app and act as both the API and DB.
+When running in non production (or dev) mode, InMemoryDbService is used to provide a mock HTTP API and datastore, this will intercept all HTTP calls made by the app and act as both the API and DB.

 ### Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ### API endpoint configuration
-***IMPORTANT!*** The API endpoint for the backend data service must be set at build time.
+***IMPORTANT!*** The API endpoint for the backend data service must be set, there are two ways this is done, depending on if you are running in non production (e.g. from `ng serve`) or in production mode:

-This due to the nature of Angular apps (they run entirely on the client in the browser) and the Angular CLI used to package, bundle and build the app, makes it almost impossible to override this value at runtime.
-There are complex workarounds, which mainly end up causing additional problems and configuration pain
+- Non production: The API endpoint is set in [environment.ts](angular-src/environments/environment.ts), see comments in there.
+However in non-prod mode the value of this setting is ignored as the InMemoryDbService intercepts all calls

-The endpoint is held in the Angular CLI `environment` files in the [src/environments](src/environments) directory, in [`environment.prod.ts`](src/environments/environment.prod.ts), setting name is `api_endpoint`.
-Note the API endpoint for development mode is always ignored, due to the dev mode mock API intercepting all calls
+- Production mode: The API endpoint is fetched from the frontend server where it is set as an environmental variable.
+This is loaded using a call to a special API on the frontend server (see below) by a [ConfigService](angular-src/app\/config.service.ts) which is loaded during app initialization.
+Note [environment.prod.ts](angular-src/environments/environment.prod.ts) controls what variables **ConfigService** fetches

 ### Screenshot
 ![screen](https://user-images.githubusercontent.com/14982936/32010139-e7542fda-b9a8-11e7-874f-545133f45c83.png)